oohoo/moodle-repository_capture/README.txt

 WITHOUT a streaming server.
 This works as any other Moodle 2.x repository.
 It must first be enabled.
 Once enabled, it will show up in the file picker.
-Simply click on the "Capture" repository and choose if you want to record a sound, a video or a picture taken from your webcam.
+Simply click on the "Capture" repository and choose whether you want to record a sound, video or a picture taken with your webcam.

 Once you are done recording, you can edit your video by trimming the beginning and the end.